Module: Somatic Psychology

 The module will explore:

-• psychological models emerging out of somatic and perinatal process, including both theory and practice.
+- psychological models emerging out of somatic and pre and perinatal process, including both theory and practice.

-• the role of the therapist and their embodied presence in relationship to the client, including basic skills of listening, supporting, witnessing, containing, processing and integrating.
+- the role of the therapist and their embodied presence in relationship to the client, including somatic skills of listening, supporting, witnessing, containing and processing

-• Setting up a Professional Practice, ISMETA Scope of Practice & Code of Ethics, information about Final Presentation & Written Case Study.
+- setting up a somatic movement professional practice, ISMETA Scope of Practice & Code of Ethics, offering a final presentation and preparation for a Written Case Study.

 1. Embodiment of Spirit: an Embryological Journey